CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 • Legal and regulatory requirements.

-• Alerts: threats/vulnerabilities detected by CSIRT-CAN itself.
+• Advisories: threats/vulnerabilities detected by CSIRT-CAN itself.

-• Vulnerabilities: daily from major manufacturers.
+• Vulnerabilities: daily updates from major vendors.

 • Malicious code reports.